Azure Storage Explorer troubleshooting guide

 - Open Storage Explorer and go to Edit > SSL Certificates > Import Certificates.
 Then use the file picker to find, select, and open the .cer files that you created.

 If you can't find any self-signed certificates by following these steps, contact us through the feedback tool.
-You can also open Storage Explorer from the command line by using the
+You can also open Storage Explorer from the command line with the

-Make sure you have read the Sign in to Storage Explorer documentation.
+Make sure you have read the Sign in to Storage Explorer documentation before continuing.

 Frequently having to reenter credentials